tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 predefined topology (e.g., derived from a Flexible Algorithm Definition (FAD) as defined in {{?I-D.ietf-lsr-flex-algo}}, or Multi-Topology ID as defined
 {{!RFC4915}}.
 A YANG data model that covers generic topology filters is described in {{?I-D.bestbar-teas-yang-topology-filter}}.
-Also, the Path Computation Element (PCE) Communication Protocol (PCEP) extensions to carry topology filters are defined in {{?I-D.xpbs-pce-topology-filter}}.
+Also, the Path Computation Element Communication Protocol (PCEP) extensions to carry topology filters are defined in {{?I-D.xpbs-pce-topology-filter}}.

 ## Network Resource Partition Boundary

 A network slice originates at the edge nodes of a network slice provider.
 Traffic that is steered over the corresponding NRP supporting a Slice-Flow Aggregate may traverse NRP capable as well as NRP incapable interior nodes.

 The network slice may encompass one or more domains administered by a provider.
 For example, an organization's intranet or an ISP.
 The network provider